 - Familiarity with Equipment – As an EMT, you may already be familiar with much of the equipment you’ll be repairing as a BMET.
 Knowing how the technology should work is a significant advantage when providing maintenance or repair support.

 How Much Does a Medical Equipment Repairer Make?

-A medical equipment repairer makes an average salary of $52,710 per year ($25.34 an hour) according to the Bureau of Labor Statistics, and the field is expected to grow by 4% in coming years.
+In 2021, a medical equipment repairer made an average salary* of $56,000 per year ($27 an hour), according to the Bureau of Labor Statistics.

-Your level of experience will determine your salary, and obtaining additional education or an optional certification in the field may also be an excellent way to increase your salary.
+As with most jobs, your experience level will determine your salary*, and obtaining additional education or an optional certification in the field may also be an excellent way to increase your salary.

-Your location and job type will also impact your pay as a BMET.
+And, of course, your location and job type will also impact your pay.

 Here is a list of occupational settings where BMETs can work, ranked in order of average salary:

 |Industry||Average Hourly Pay||Average Salary|

 |Scientific Research & Development||$34.10||$70,930|